This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not wear wet clothes for long periods.
 Wash athletic gear after you play sports.

 - Bathe daily.
 Dry your skin completely after you bathe.
 Apply cream or powder after you bathe as directed if you get jock itch often.
 Wash your hands often to prevent the spread of the fungus.
 You may want to wear disposable gloves when you clean your feet.
 The gloves will keep the fungus from moving from your feet to your hands.

 - Use separate towels to dry each part of your body.
 Put your socks on before you put on your underwear so you do not spread the fungus from your feet to your groin.

-Your primary healthcare provider will examine your rash to see how well it is healing.
+Your healthcare provider will examine your rash to see how well it is healing.
 If you take medicine as a pill, he may draw blood to check how your liver and kidneys are working.
 Write down your questions so you remember to ask them during your visits.

 - Your signs and symptoms do not get better within 2 weeks of treatment.

 - Your signs and symptoms get worse or come back after treatment.

 - You get a rash on a part of your body other than your groin.